St. Catharines and area hardwood flooring

-Question: How do I install the laminate around the spindles?
+Question – How do I go about installing laminate around spindles?
 Do I notch it?
 Then continue laminating on the other side of the railing to the dropoff and finish it with bullnose on the edge?
 Then quarter round the expansion gaps around each spindle and banister?Or can I remove the whole banister, and mount and anchor through the laminate into the sub for each spindle and banister?

 A: I think it would look much better if you disassembled the railing/spindle system and install the laminate.
 My other idea, and you may not really like it is: considering this is a main room in the house, I think your money would be much better spent on a solid, 3/4 thick floor.
 This will last well beyond our lifetime.
 Laminates are generally considered “time limited”.
 If you do stay with the laminate approach, keep in mind that your sub floor must be just about dead flat for this type of floor covering to work.
 I highly recommend Torly’s products in this genre. www.torlys.com